 - Patrick Langlois, a friend of the band, in all of their music videos up to "Save You".

-- The cast of the live-action Scooby-Doo films appear in "I Don't Wanna Think About You"
+- The cast of the live-action Scooby-Doo films appear as their characters in "I Don't Wanna Think About You" alongside the films CGI Scooby.

 - Perez Hilton in the video for "When I'm Gone".